omundy/learn-computers/topics-files-folders.md

 It is always a good practice to iterate, whether you are working on a concept, a design, or a paper.
 But, name your files with forethought and organization in mind.

+How would you name and organize each of these files:

+1. Draft 3 of your Microsoft Word document containing your essay "World War II's Influence on Modern Art in the 1950's"
+1. A PDF of the above document that you plan to share on a website.
+1. A document containing research you collected while writing the document.